spotinst/help/src/docs/ocean/features/roll.md

 ## Node Status

-During the roll process, Ocean provides information about the status of each node:
+During the roll, Ocean provides information about the status of each node:

 *   **REPLACED**: A new node successfully replaced the node.